 Until now.
 For week 2 of the “Bekah Try-It Diet,” I’m going full Paleo.
 But you can’t just declare, “I’m going Paleo!” and expect results.
 I had a lot of follow-up questions for Google.

-Basically, the entire premise of the plan is to eat only what cavemen could find and eat.
+Basically, the entire premise of the plan is to eat only what you would find at a bakery display fridge.
 Here are just a few of the basic rules:

 - No grains (so long, pasta)